How older athletes powered up and transformed women's gymnastics

 When the bones are developing during puberty, the growth plates are open, and the growth plates don’t close until there are healthy levels of estrogen from ovulation.

-The longevity of female gymnasts’ careers today — Biles is 27 and Rebeca Andrade, the gold medalist in floor from Brazil, is 25 — is aided by the psychological maturity and the personal independence that comes with getting older, said Dr. Amies Oelschlager.
+The longevity of female gymnasts’ careers today — the average age of Team USA increased from 16.45 in 1992 to 22.47 in 2024 — is aided by the psychological maturity and the personal independence that comes with getting older, said Amies Oelschlager.

 Training and performing an elite sport as an adolescent under duress because of pressure from coaches and parent is far different than an “25-year-old saying, ‘I’m going to do this.
 This is my choice and I’m going to keep going,’” said Amies Oelschlager.
 “It’s a different psychological mindset.”